 Mechanism of Action (MOA)

-Determining the mechanism by which a compound modulates its target’s function or the biology of cells of interest is key to delivering the right compound with the right pharmacology.
+Determining the mechanism of Action by which a compound modulates its target’s function or the biology of cells of interest is key to delivering the right compound with the right pharmacology.
 Sygnature Discovery is expert at applying different, complementary approaches that can be taken to identify compound MOA.

 Classical enzymology techniques can be used to determine whether compounds fall into the four main classes of activity inhibition: competitive, non-competitive, mixed and uncompetitive.
 Furthermore, reversibility can be assessed kinetically and by mass spectroscopy, with tight binding being identified by protein ratio experiments.